dcunited001/dcunited001.github.io/_drafts/the-monadic-model-of-metaphysics-and-meditative-states-of-mind.md

 learn to meditate in a relaxed state with their eyes closed.
 The diminished degree of input means the mind is less likely to become attached to sensory experience.

+- meditate in a centrifuge @ like 1.5G

 - I have always wondered whether it's possible to develop meditative skills to maintain a state of mind like this while 'lucid' or at